Cloufield/GWASTutorial/04_Data_QC/README.md

    0   HG00422          Y        0  1122299        0
 ```

-### 4.2.2 Allele Frequency
+### Allele Frequency

-One of the most important statistics of SNPs are their frequencies in a certain population.
-A number of downstream analysis is based on investigating differences in the allele frequencies.
+One of the most important statistics of SNPs is their frequencies in a certain population.
+A number of downstream analysis is based on investigating differences in allele frequencies.

 Usually, variants can be categorized into 3 groups based on their minor allele frequency:

 1. Common variants : MAF>=0.05
 2. Low-frequency variants : 0.01<=MAF<0.05
 3. Rare variants : MAF<0.01